Please review the program descriptions and additional notes below

 Compare and contrast spiders, insects, and multi-legged critters (millipedes and centipedes).
 Come meet them all in this hands on exploratory program which can be booked in the fall and the spring (spiders are particularly abundant in the fall).

-Exploration of amphibian habitat gives and opportunity to see some fabulous frogs, learn some fabulous froggy facts, and hear some fabulous froggy sounds.
+An exploration of amphibian habitat gives and opportunity to see some fabulous frogs, learn some fabulous froggy facts, and hear some fabulous froggy sounds.
 Did you know that frogs have teeth?
 Best booked in the months of April through June.

-Get a close up look at hundreds of nesting Pacific Great Blue Heron and observe their unique behaviours.
+Get a close up look at hundreds of nesting Pacific Great Blue Heron and observe their unique behaviors.
 Learn about their habitat, adaptations, life cycle, and check our what is in a heron’s lunchbox.
 The best heron viewing is March to May, although they remain on their nests into July.

 Take a look at the salmon life cycle through storyboards, cooperative activities and observations of our spawning channels from our fabulous salmon observation platform.
 Releasing fry in the spring?
 Consider a fall/winter trip to the Great Blue Heron Nature Reserve to compliment your classroom salmon experience.
 The best salmon viewing is in November and December.